The American Pillar Thuja Arborvitae

 FAQ: How tall do they grow?

 Approximately 3 feet a year after the first year.
 Very rapidly until they reach 20 to 23'.
 After that, slower, ultimately 30'.
-Some people top them off for a hedge at 10' to 16' which slows their growth markedly.

 FAQ: How long will they live?